 Failing grades and withdrawals could restrict eligibility for future college admissions, scholarships, and financial aid.

 When students drop after the College's drop date, it is considered a withdrawal; therefore, a W will appear on their collegiate record.
-A W protects students' collegiate record in that it has no adverse on GPA.
+A W protects students' collegiate record in that it has no adverse effect on GPA.

 In accordance with the Illinois Dual Credit Quality Act (DCQA) and in alignment with the Higher Learning Commission (HLC) and National Alliance for Concurrent Enrollment Partnerships (NACEP) accreditation standards, all dual credit courses offered at district high schools are subject to review by the college.
 To review the delivery of dual credit courses to ensure consistency with courses offered on campus, Oakton has established the following guidelines and procedures: